rwtodd/bascat/README.md

 # RWTodd.GWBasic PS Module

 This is a PowerShell Module for converting old tokenized .BAS files to plain text.
 It provides a single cmdlet, `ConvertFrom-GWBasic`, which does the work.
+A C# library does the heavy lifting, and the psm1 module wraps it in a nice interface.

 In other branches of this repository I have console programs to do the same thing in many languages.
 If you prefer, get one of those running.